cobianzo/gutenberg-paragraph-tooltip/README.md

 # TODO

+- Install `dist-archive` package and create distribution process through WP CLI instead of deploy.sh
 - make the restriction of BLOCKS work (now it applies to all blocks.
 Test it in other blocks like blockquotes
 - fix phpunit test
 - Make it multilingual compatible (test it at least)
 - Make more e2e testings.
+- Nice to have: Make a mobile friendly alternative

 ## bugs: